Forecast: Looks like an absolutely mind-boggling year ahead in the world of Ottawa real estate.

 For most sellers, you will be writing your own ticket.
 Brokers have tended to advise sellers, “fix this, fix that.”
 Not in 2020.
 Now the advice is “Just get it on the market.”
 Not every home improvement adds value to your home.

 Sellers also should work with a topnotch agent.
 It’s almost riskier to try to sell your own home in seller’s markets like the one in Ottawa today; you need a professional who’s experienced at negotiation and contracts.
 Otherwise, how do you deal with 10, 20, or 30 offers?

 Hire Agents Who Are Ready For 2020!

 Seek out expert guidance when you join in the roller coaster ride which is the 2020 Ottawa real estate market.
 Our team of qualified realtors are there for you — whether you’ll be selling, buying, or investing.

-We’re up to speed with the latest Ottawa housing market predictions and are ready to advise you on topics such as realistic prices, obtaining or discharging a mortgage, or selecting a property with the best potential return on investment.
+We’re up to speed with the latest Ottawa housing market predictions and are ready to advise you on topics such as realistic prices, hidden costs of buying or selling, obtaining or discharging a mortgage, or selecting a property with the best potential return on investment.